grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Each of them selected a bicycle and used the slope Hemi had given them to get a lot of speed down the length of the cargo hold.
 With some trepidation and false starts, each of them eventually tried a jump off the ramp, some landing more successfully --- and more dryly than others.

-Owen displayed an uncanny ability at bicycle handling.
+Gregory displayed an uncanny ability at bicycle handling.
 With the deck angled, he was able to pull his bike into a wheelie while skidding the rear wheel along the wet grating.
 He even managed to maintain enough speed doing this to still jump the bike when he hit the ramp.

 They circled up and back repeatedly.
 With the boat otherwise completely shut down it was pleasantly quiet other than the ticking spin of pawls, and the occasional echoing shout followed by a metal-on-metal crash followed by laughing.